-1 Explain two consequences of the Prague Spring.
+1b Explain one consequence of the Prague Spring.

 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the consequences of the Prague Spring.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the Prague Spring.
 2 3-4 Features of Soviet control of Eastern Europe are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the Prague Spring.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the Prague Spring.

 - China was the most powerful communist country outside of Eastern Europe.
 China reacted negatively to the Soviet invasion of Czechoslovakia, and relations between the USSR and China were damaged by the Prague Spring.
-The Chinese claimed that the Soviets were abandoning communism. - While the governments of other Warsaw Pact countries were supportive of the Soviet invasion of Czechoslovakia, many ordinary people protested against the invasion.
-There was even a protest in the Red Square in Moscow. - 2 Write a narrative account analysing the key events of the Prague Spring (1968).
+The Chinese claimed that the Soviets were abandoning communism. - 2 Write a narrative account analysing the key events of the Prague Spring (1968).